-Debunking Common Myths about HIV
+Debunking Common Myths About HIV

 MYTH: “HIV is a ‘gay’ or ‘LGBT’ disease.”

-REALITY: While rates of HIV infection are disproportionately higher among the LGBT community, HIV is by no means confined to LGBT people.
+REALITY: While rates of HIV are disproportionately higher among members of the LGBT community, HIV is by no means confined to LGBT people.
 Anyone—regardless of sexual orientation, gender identity, gender expression or other factors—can acquire HIV.
 Calling HIV a “gay” or “LGBT” disease is medically untrue and only serves to perpetuate harmful stereotypes about people living with HIV and members of the LGBT community.

 MYTH: “I only need to get tested once per year.”

 REALITY: Many people, including gay and bisexual men and transgender women, should consider getting tested more often than once per year, as HIV is especially prevalent in certain communities.
 Additionally, it is critical to remember that it may take up to three months for HIV to show up in your system.
 Again, talk to your doctor or provider!